 Mayo Clinic (Rochester, MN, USA) and Stanford Medicine (Stanford, CA, USA) researchers developed the first blood test to characterize the tumor microenvironment by identifying distinct cellular “neighborhoods,” or spatial ecotypes, associated with outcomes.
 The findings were published in Nature on May 6, 2026.
 The approach is designed to inform precision oncology decisions across cancers and therapies.

-The team first applied spatial transcriptomics to tumor tissue to define nine reproducible cellular neighborhoods composed of immune and stromal elements surrounding cancer cells.
-Researchers found that these core spatial ecotypes were conserved across 17 cancer types despite substantial differences in tumor origin and cellular composition.
+The team utilized spatial transcriptomics, an advanced technique that maps how different cells interact within a tumor, to analyze more than 100 tumor specimens spanning 10 distinct cancer types.
+They identified nine distinct spatial ecotypes, cellular neighborhoods composed of immune and stromal elements surrounding cancer cells.
+They found that these core spatial ecotypes were conserved across 17 cancer types.
 Some ecotypes were predominantly located near the tumor-normal interface, whereas others appeared more frequently deeper within tumor tissue.
 Several ecotypes also showed strong associations with immunotherapy response and survival outcomes, highlighting their potential utility for treatment stratification.

 The researchers believe the AI-assisted platform could eventually extend beyond oncology applications.
 Additional studies are now underway to validate the assay in larger patient populations and support clinical adoption, while also exploring whether distinct tumor microenvironment patterns can predict response to therapies beyond immunotherapy.